snoworly/bitwise-comparable-datetime-go/README.md

 Solana nodes provide memcmp for filters based on byte level comparisons.
 We introduce the bitwise comparable datetime (BCDT) format.
-BCDT encodes datetime to minute precision in 4-bytes, an int32 while supporting byte queries by year and month, by day and by time.
+BCDT encodes datetime to minute precision in 4-bytes big endian encoded.
 Year and month are encoded in the first byte, the next three bytes each eoncode day, hour and minute.
 The last 3 bytes are zero padded to align day, hour and minute on bytes 2, 3 and 4 respectively.

 ```
 | 4 bit year | 4 bit month | 5 bit day | 5 bit hour | 6 bit minute |